Skip to main content

 });

-Update a template
+Update a custom image

-To update an existing template:
+To update an existing custom image:

 1. Modify your Dockerfile or configuration